 In the European Union, similar concerns recently have led to extensive studies and important legal changes.
-Last year, the EU adopted a "Publisher's Right" as part of the "Directive on Copyright in the Digital Single Market" (the "Directive").44 Each country in the EU must now enact implementing legislation, which France has already done.
-The Publisher's Right essentially gives press publications the right to compensation for use of their works by "information society service providers" - except for "the use of individual words or very short extracts of press publications."45 While "very short excerpts" are not defined, the Directive makes clear that "it is important that the exclusion of very short extracts be interpreted in such a way as not to affect the effectiveness of the rights provided for in this Directive."46 The Directive clarifies that the rights granted to publishers do not extend to acts of hyperlinking or "mere facts."
+Last year, the EU adopted a "Publisher's Right" as part of the "Directive on Copyright in the Digital Single Market" (the "Directive").
+Leach country in the EU must now enact implementing legislation, which France has already done.
+The Publisher's Right essentially gives press publications the right to compensation for use of their works by "information society service providers" - except for "the use of individual words or very short extracts of press publications."
+While "very short excerpts" are not defined, the Directive makes clear that "it is important that the exclusion of very short extracts be interpreted in such a way as not to affect the effectiveness of the rights provided for in this Directive."
+The Directive clarifies that the rights granted to publishers do not extend to acts of hyperlinking or "mere facts."

 The Directive is expressly based on the public policy considerations at stake.
-It recognizes that "[a] free and pluralistic press is essential to ensure quality journalism and citizens' access to information" and that a thriving press "provides a fundamental contribution to public debate and the proper functioning of a democratic society."47 It seeks to address the "problems" experienced by press publications "in licensing the online use of their publications" to online services both in light of the publications' need to "recoup their investments" and as a matter of equity - concluding that the "reuse of press publications" constitutes an "important part of the[] business models" of online services and "a source of revenue."48 The Directive is premised on a recognition of the market dominance of the major platforms.
-As the [Commission Staff Working Document Impact Assessment] stated, "Online service providers often have a strong bargaining position and receive the majority of advertising revenues generated online ...
-This makes it difficult for press publishers to negotiate with them on an equal footing, including regarding the share of revenues related to the use of their content."49
+It recognizes that "[a] free and pluralistic press is essential to ensure quality journalism and citizens' access to information" and that a thriving press "provides a fundamental contribution to public debate and the proper functioning of a democratic society."
+It seeks to address the "problems" experienced by press publications "in licensing the online use of their publications" to online services both in light of the publications' need to "recoup their investments" and as a matter of equity -- concluding that the "reuse of press publications" constitutes an "important part of the [a]